apache/beam/website/www/site/content/en/documentation/programming-guide.md

 ### 13.1.
 Creating cross-language transforms {#create-x-lang-transforms}

-To make transforms written in one language available to pipelines written in another language, an *expansion service* for that transform is used to create and inject the appropriate language-specific pipeline fragments into your pipeline.
+To make transforms written in one language available to pipelines written in another language, an *expansion service* for transforms written in the same language is used to create and inject the appropriate language-specific pipeline fragments into your pipeline.

 In the following example, a Python pipeline written the Apache Beam SDK for Python starts up a local Java expansion service on your computer to create and inject the appropriate Java pipeline fragments for executing the Java Kafka cross-language transform into your Python pipeline.
 The SDK then downloads and stages the necessary Java dependencies needed to execute these transforms.